WOGRA-AG/Os4ML/services/frontend/README.md

 ## 🧪 Testing

-On this project is implemented, at the moment, these kind of tests:
+These types of tests are currently implemented in this project

 - ❌ Unit tests
 - ❌ Integration tests